-All students who meet these requirements have the option of taking the semester exams to try and better their grade without penalty.
+All students who meet the above requirements have the option of taking the semester exams to improve their grade without penalty.
 If any of the four requirements are not met, including the signed form by a parent/guardian, the students will take the semester exams.

-All students who DO NOT meet the above requirements will take the semester exams in the classes in which the four requirements are not met.
+All students who DO NOT meet the above requirements will take the semester exams in each classes in which the four requirements have not been met.

-If a student has met all the requirements EXCEPT for having earned an A or A- in the class, or having the signed form, they will take the exam without penalty in an effort to improve their grade.
+If a student has met all the requirements EXCEPT for earning an A or A- in the class, or having the signed form, they will take the exam without penalty in an effort to improve their grade.